Lithium-ion battery fires are on the rise. Are firefighters ready?

 In 2020 the NTSB released a report on the safety risks to emergency responders from lithium-ion battery fires and electric vehicles.
 At the time they made recommendations for fire response and more research into the stranded energy in these batteries that can lead to thermal runaway.

-"As the deployment of this technology out to wider reaches of the of the field across the United States, there's still more education and still more work to do," said Barth.
+"As the deployment of this technology out to wider reaches of the field across the United States, there's still more education and still more work to do," said Barth.

-Moore-Merrell, agrees that emerging technology and innovation have been outpacing the ability of safety organizations and regulatory agencies to keep up.
+Moore-Merrell agrees that emerging technology and innovation have been outpacing the ability of safety organizations and regulatory agencies to keep up.

 While she says regulation is needed, she also believes more research must first be done.